 Norwegians are big on celebrating birthdays.
-Children whose birthdays fall during the school year will be recognized in class and Norwegians celebrate birthdays with parties, including food, music, dancing and cake.
-The cake is typically chocolate or is a fruit and cream.
+Children whose birthdays fall during the school year will be recognized in class and Norwegians celebrate birthdays with parties including food, music, dancing, and cake.
+The cake is typically chocolate or a fruit-and-cream type.
 Typical party foods might include seafood and fresh fruit as well as treats.
 The 18th birthday is a big one in Norway, as kids make the formal transition to adulthood.
 Hence, this birthday might be larger than usual.

 Throw Their Own Party

 Instead of someone else throwing a party for her, the birthday girl (or boy) plans her own party and invites family and friends.
 The Norwegian happy birthday song is called Hurra for Deg.
 Guests bring a small gift to the person whose birthday it is.

 Most birthday parties in Australia are barbecues.
 The weather is typically warm in Australia, so it makes sense to take the festivities outdoors with plenty of room to celebrate and mingle.